MAMDOUH-ALSHARARI/Test_Project_1_Python/readme.md

 # OX Game (Tic-Tac-Toe)

-Welcome to the **OX Game (Tic-Tac-Toe)** project!
-This is a simple and interactive implementation of the classic Tic-Tac-Toe game, where you (Player X) go head-to-head against the computer (Player O).
+Welcome to the **OX Game project!
+This is a simple and interactive implementation of the classic XO game, where you (Player X) go head-to-head against the computer (Player O).
 It's designed to be user-friendly, allowing anyone to play the game through their browser.

 ## Game URL
-You can access and play the game via this link: [OX Game (Tic-Tac-Toe)](YOUR_BINDER_URL_HERE)
+You can access and play the game via this link: [OX Game](YOUR_BINDER_URL_HERE)

 ## How to Play
 - The game is played on a 3x3 grid.